aVolpe/aVolpe.github.io/_posts/2015-10-19-flyway-audit-postgresql.markdown

 ---

-Postgresql has a feature that allows you to listen to all changes in a table and audit then, this feature is describen in the [Audit Trigger page][postgresql-audit].
+Postgresql has a feature that allows you to listen to all changes in a table and audit them, this feature is describen in the [Audit Trigger page][postgresql-audit].

-If you use [Flyway][flyway] to handle your database migrations it can be tedious to update your triggers every change.
+If you use [Flyway][flyway] to handle your database migrations it can be tedious to update your triggers at every change.
 Thankfully, flyway has [callbacks][flyway-callbacks], with this callbacks you can execute arbitrarily java code in various phases, a particular useful callback is the `afterMigrate`, this callback is execute after every migration.